zenhack/docker-spk/README.md

+`docker-spk` is a tool to develop sandstorm packages using Docker to build the root filesystems.

-`docker2spk` is a simple tool to convert Docker images to sandstorm packages (`.spk` files).
+It is a work in progress, but already supports converting docker images to sandstorm packages (`.spk` files), and signing and populating them with metadata based on 1sandstorm-pkgdef.capnp`.

-Note that an arbitrary Docker image will not work; the filesystem must still be constructed to behave correctly inside Sandstorm's sandbox environment.
+Note that it is not possibly to automatically convert an arbitrary Docker image and have it work; the filesystem must be constructed to behave correctly inside Sandstorm's sandbox environment.

 # Building